shrnkm/thethirdone/README.md

 </br>

 Calculating MI for discrete variables is somewhat easy, the problem arises when we try to calculate MI for a continuous variable; that is, when the summation turns to integral and we need to work with probability density function.
-Here the problem of estimating MI becomes the problem of 'quantization,' and the method we want to use for reducing the continous function of probability density to a limited points.
+Here the problem of estimating MI becomes the problem of 'quantization,' and the method we want to use for reducing the continuous function of probability density to a finite set of points.
+There are two main groups of MI estimators: parametric and non-parametric estimators.
+Parametric estimators are the ones that assume the probability density could be modelled with one of the most frequent distributions like Gaussian

+The main approaches for estimating MI are methods based on histogram, adaptive partitioning, kernel density, k-nearest neighbor, spline, and nonlinear correlation coefficient.
 </br>
 </br>
 </br>